 - Family contact with grandparents, cousins and the larger family

 - Contentment, enjoyment and the pleasure of life

 - The feeling of having more political and/or religious freedom or, put another way, more of the proper type of freedom

 - Education, read about what Malala has to say about this

 - Better medical care, the right assistance when it’s needed

 - Security, simply having some peace and calm

-Those are some of the foundational issues of the peace and prosperity that The Explanation plans on developing and revealing how this can be established on Earth.
+Those are some foundational issues of the peace and prosperity that The Explanation plans on developing and revealing how this can be established on Earth.
 Do you think we have our work cut out for us?
 Do you think we can reach that destination?
-The Explanation will show you how it will be done… stay with me, this is a process not a magic formula.
+The Explanation will show you how it will be done… stay with me, this is a process, not a magic formula.
 Time and a plan are needed… and my goal is to share that plan with you.